A cyber incident response plan is a key element of business security. Having the right...

 There is a growing need for better cloud security as companies are obligated to protect organisational data; both their own data and data that belong to customers.
-High-profile data breaches have spurred business to look at and manage their cloud security proactively.
-However, as business ups the ante on cloud security, hackers are also becoming more sophisticated.
+High-profile data breaches have spurred businesses to look at and manage their cloud security proactively.
+However, as businesses ups the ante on cloud security, hackers are also becoming more sophisticated.

 The main question is not whether the cloud is secure; it is whether your business is using the cloud securely.
 To complicate matters, the security downsides of the cloud are directly related to its benefits.

 Stay a step ahead of the hackers with a continuously evolving cybersecurity strategy, and round-the-clock monitoring of your business assets and systems.

 5 benefits and security downsides of cloud computing